Settings

 Future Simulation Settings

-Simulation Years: The number of years into the future to run each portfolio simulation, the default is 10 years.
+Simulation Years: This defines how far into the future the tool projects your portfolio returns.
+The default setting is 10 years.

 Sampling Methods